West Virginia Penitentiary: Executions

+From 1899 to 1959, ninety-four men were executed at the prison.
+Hanging was the main method of execution until 1949 and were public viewings until June 19, 1931, with eighty-five men meeting that fate.
+On June 19, 1931, Frank Hyer was executed for murdering his wife.
+When the trap door beneath him was opened and his full weight settled into the noose, he was instantly decapitated.
+Following this event, attendance at hangings was by invitation only.
+The last man executed by hanging, Bud Peterson from Logan County, was buried in the prison's cemetery because his family refused to claim his body.

+Beginning in 1951, electrocution became the means of execution.
+The electric chair used by the prison, nicknamed "Old Sparky" was originally built by an inmate there, Paul Glenn.
+The last execution carried out in the state's electric chair was that of Elmer Bruner on April 3, 1959.
+Nine men were electrocuted before the state prohibited capital punishment entirely in 1965.
+The original chair is on display in the facility and is included in the official tour.

 Decommissioning

 Toward the end of its life as a prison, the facility was marked by many instances of riots and escapes.
 In the 1960s, the prison reached a peak population of about 2,000 inmates.
 With the building of more prisons, that number declined to 600 – 700 inmates by 1995.
 The fate of the prison was sealed in a 1986 ruling by the West Virginia Supreme Court which stated that confinement to the 5 x 7 ft cells constituted cruel and unusual punishment.
 Within nine years, West Virginia Penitentiary was closed as a prison.
 Most of the inmates were transferred to the Mt.
 Olive Correctional Complex in Fayette County, West Virginia.
 A smaller correctional facility was built a mile away in Moundsville to serve as a regional jail.